safdotdev/safacoda/safacoda/grpc_quick_start/intro.md

 ## Goals

-Create a simple gRPC application, in Ruby, and test with Pact using the [pact-protobuf-plugin](https://github.com/pactflow/pact-protobuf-plugin) to showcase Pact's multi-protocol approach with the [pact-plugin](https://github.com/pact-foundation/pact-plugins) eco-system
+Create a simple gRPC application, in various languages, and test with Pact using the [pact-protobuf-plugin](https://github.com/pactflow/pact-protobuf-plugin) to showcase Pact's multi-protocol approach with the [pact-plugin](https://github.com/pact-foundation/pact-plugins) eco-system

 You will:

 1. Learn about the basics of gRPC
-1. Run your first gRPC consumer and provider in Ruby, it will be a simple Area Calculator
+1. Run your first gRPC consumer and provider in one of several languages, it will be a simple Area Calculator
 1. Write your first gRPC consumer test with Pact using the [pact-protobuf-plugin](https://github.com/pactflow/pact-protobuf-plugin) which will generate a pact file.
 1. Verify your gRPC provider application with Pact, locally
 1. Setup a locally running Pact Broker